userfrosting/learn/pages/02.background/06.seo/docs.md

 1. The [domain authority](https://en.wikipedia.org/wiki/Domain_Authority) of the linking site;
 2. The [anchor text](https://moz.com/learn/seo/anchor-text) of the link;
 3. The relevance of the linking page's content to the content of your page;
-4. The prominance of the link on the linking page (position, number of other links, etc).
+4. The prominence of the link on the linking page (position, number of other links, etc).

 All in all, this means you should focus on getting **good** links to your site, rather than **many** links.